LukaszGraff/fact-ai/README.md

-# FairDICE: Fairness-Driven Offline Multi-Objective Reinforcement Learning
+# Reproducing FairDICE: Fairness-Driven Offline Multi-Objective Reinforcement Learning

+This repository contains the codebase of Group 2 for the course 5204FACT6Y - Fairness, Accountability, Confidentiality and Transparency in AI.
+The directory has the following structure:

+\begin{itemize}
+\item First, we describe the setup of the environment with the necessary libraries for running our scripts.
+\item Second,
+\end{itemize}

 ## Setup
   Use the offered Dockerfile for the setup and create conda environment using yml file.